kammitama5/kammitama5.github.io/_posts/2023-01-10-Tuesday-January-10th.md

 ## Week 4: Chapter 10 (Excluded Minor Theorems)

 ## Pre-Notes
 - In this chapter, they prove the ternary matroid result.
-Interestingly, I found out today that we’re using a mix of Oxley, Schrijver and some others for our class, and the chapter starts by mentioning the Schrijver book, which focus on bridging the gap to show the relationship between things like polytopes, linear programming and convex optimisation.
+Interestingly, I found out today that we’re using a mix of Oxley, Schrijver and some others for our class, and the chapter starts by mentioning the Schrijver book, which focuses on bridging the gap to show the relationship between things like polytopes, linear programming and convex optimisation.
 - I’m probably just going to make it through the Truemper paper tonight.
 The Truemper paper is pretty easy to find.
 The Ingleton one was paywalled for me.
 I might check back to see if it's just an institutional thing, but it didn't look so, which kind of sucked (wonk wonk) as I'd like to read it!